Trade Commissioner Service

 Part of Global Affairs Canada, the Canadian Trade Commissioner Service (TCS) is a network of more than 1000 trade professionals working in Canadian embassies, high commissions, and consulates located in 161 cities around the world and with offices across Canada.

 Role

-The Trade Commissioner Services helps companies that are looking to export, invest abroad, attract investment abroad or develop innovation and R&D partnerships.
-They provide advice on marketing strategies and up to date market and sector information to help smooth a Canadian company's path to doing business abroad.
+The Trade Commissioner Services (TCS) assists companies in various aspects of international business, including exporting, foreign investment, attracting investment, and establishing innovation and research and development partnerships.
+Their primary objective is to support Canadian companies in their international business development.

 Services for Canadian businesses

 The Canadian Trade Commissioner Service offers four key services which are designed to support the growth of Canadian companies internationally.